yjh0410/PyTorch_YOLO-Family/README.md

 # Update: 2022-05-31
-Recently, I have released an anchor-free YOLO:
+Recently, I have released an anchor-free YOLO, inspired by YOLOX & YOLOv7:

 https://github.com/yjh0410/FreeYOLO

-In this new project, you can enjoy a stronger anchor-free YOLO (YOLOv7-style) and a stronger anchor-based YOLO (YOLOv4-style).
-I also provide a single-level YOLO detector, YOLO-SL in this new project.
-I recommend everyone to use my **FreeYOLO**.

 **This YOLO-Family project has been discontinued for updates and maintenance.**